Nearly everything you need to know to future-proof your bank

 - Reputational damage: To improve customer experience and build a close relationship with your clients, you need extended data.
 If you don’t handle this data carefully, it can lead to reputational damage as customers may feel you know too much about them.
 Privacy becomes increasingly important, so it is key to retain trust.

 - Adapting to new legislation: Even though digital banking enables quicker adaptation to new legislation, it is also a risk (and challenge) as new regulation accumulates rapidly.
 You don’t know what is coming, so how can you ensure that you set up your business in such a way that you can comply with it?

 2. Digital transformation for banks: how to gain more insights

 It’s been said earlier: to become a digital bank; you need to make a full transformation to a digital environment — front-end, back-end, and middleware.
-Most banks, ﬁntechs, partners, and resellers recognize the scale of the transformation they are now part of — from the infrastructure of banking and payments, to methods of delivery and the structure of the sector.
+Most banks, ﬁntechs, partners, and resellers recognize the scale of the transformation they are now part of — from the infrastructure of banking and

 However, for many the transformation to digital banking is still a grey area: where do you start?
 We will tell you more about the requirements for switching and what a true digital bank looks like, so you gain more insights into the digital transformation of the banking sector.

 1. Understanding digitization